knative/serving/docs/spec/overview.md

 * a single resource that can be watched to see a history of all revisions created

-* enables (but doesn’t mandate) PATCH semantics for new revisions to be done on the server, minimizing read-modify-write implemented across multiple clients, which could result in optimistic concurrency errors
+* (but doesn’t mandate) PATCH semantics for new revisions to be done on the server, minimizing read-modify-write implemented across multiple clients, which could result in optimistic concurrency errors

 * the ability to rollback to a known good configuration